 Women have been competing at the Olympic Games since 1900 when women's tennis, sailing, croquet, equestrian and golf were added to the program and 22 women participated.
-In the ensuing 117 years, female participation has grown exponentially - there were 294 women on the 2016 U.S. Olympic Team compared to 264 men - and American women have won gold medals in 33 sports.
+In the ensuing 118 years, female participation has grown exponentially - there were 294 women on the 2016 U.S. Olympic Team compared to 264 men and the women on the 2018 U.S. Olympic Team won more medals than the men - and American women have won gold medals in 34 sports.
 Take a look back at the trailblazing women that led the way and earned the first gold medal for the U.S. in each sport.

 Alpine Skiing: Gretchen Fraser (1948)

 A week before Fraser competed in slalom at the St. Moritz 1948 Olympic Winter Games, she had already become the first U.S. Olympian, male or female, to medal in an alpine skiing event when she took silver in women’s combined.
 When she earned slalom gold, it was the first Olympic gold medal won by any American in alpine skiing.
 Fraser’s road to the Olympics was a long one, as she missed out on the 1940 and 1944 Games that were cancelled due to World War II.
 An underdog in 1948, she shocked the world and became the most decorated U.S. athlete at those Games.

 Archery: Matilda Howell (1904)